markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 > 1) `git checkout develop`
 > 2) `git merge master`

+Go ahead and type the following commands to update the `develop` branch:

+`git checkout develop`
+`git merge master`

 To verify that the merge was successful, look for the `README.md` file in the `develop` branch.
 If you were able to successfully add it, congrats!

 Dealing with multiple branches and trying to update them locally and remotely can be challenging.
 Some common missteps include misspelling a branch name or losing sight of the active branch or which branch needs the update.